 Which iPhone Works Best With the Apple Watch Series 7?

-The Series 7 certainly has a lot to like.
+The Series 7 certainly has a lot to like — its always-on Retina display and dust-resistant screen are hard to pass up.
 Even better, many different previous iPhone models should work perfectly with this wearable device.
-Any iPhone after the 6s will connect to a Series 7 watch, provided it has upgraded to the latest OS.
+If you have an iPhone 6s or later, your phone can connect to a Series 7 watch, provided it has upgraded to the latest OS.

-Let's look at a few great phones in detail, especially since these smartphones can be found through great deals at Navi.
+Let’s look at a few great phones in detail, especially since these smartphones can be found through Navi's Phone Deal Finder, our free, unbiased tool that searches and compares the best phone deals right now.

 iPhone 14